bootstrapdisruptive/S3TemplateEngine/README.md

     {"AttributeName":{"DynamoDBType":"AttributeContent"}},
     ...
   ],
-  "limit": max number of elements to return, "template":"an HTML template, that will probably contain <dbitem> elements" }
+  "filtertype": 'contains', if the query checks a multi select webiny entry "limit": max number of elements to return, "template":"an HTML template, that will probably contain <dbitem> elements" }